prettier/prettier/CONTRIBUTING.md

 Parameters:

-- **`fixtures`**: Must be set to `__dirname` or to an object of the shape `{ dirname: __dirname, ... }`.
+- **`fixtures`**: Must be set to `import.meta` or to an object of the shape `{ importMeta: import.meta, ... }`.
 The object may have the `snippets` property to specify an array of extra input entries in addition to the files in the current directory.
 For each input entry (a file or a snippet), `run_spec` configures and runs a number of tests.
 The main check is that for a given input the output should match the snapshot (for snippets, the expected output can also be specified directly).
 [Additional checks](#deeper-testing) are controlled by options and environment variables.
 - **`parsers`**: A list of parser names.
 The tests verify that the parsers in this list produce the same output.
 If the list includes `typescript`, then `babel-ts` is included implicitly.
 If the list includes `babel`, and the current directory is inside `tests/format/js`, then `espree` and `meriyah` are included implicitly.
 - **`options`**: In addition to Prettier's formatting options, can contain the `errors` property to specify that it's expected that the formatting shouldn't be successful and an error should be thrown for all (`errors: true`) or some combinations of input entries and parsers.